-• VMT 355: Students majoring in veterinary medical technology (VMT) complete a practical, full-time work experience in a veterinary practice or facility approved by the program director.
-Students must complete a minimum of 240 hours for three semester hours.
-This internship should be taken near the completion of all other VMT courses.
+- VMT 355 Students majoring in veterinary medical technology (VMT) complete a practical, full-time work experience in a veterinary practice or facility approved by the program director.
+Students must complete a minimum of 240 hours for one credit.
+This internship should be taken near the completion of all other VMT courses. - Washington Semester The Washington Center provides students from any major with an opportunity to live and study/ complete an internship in the nation's capital.
+Students should be at least second-semester students with a minimum 2.75 GPA.
+Students receive three credits for this internship during the fall or spring semesters, as well as additional credits for courses.

-- Washington Semester: The Washington Center provides students from any major an opportunity to live and study/complete an internship in the nation's capital.
-Students should be at least second semester students with a minimum of 2.75 GPA.
-Students receive nine semester hours for this internship.
-The program is available in the summer as well as the fall and spring terms. - EDU 555: M.Ed. internships follow the course requirements as outlined in the M.Ed. internship application.
+The program is available in the summer as well as the fall and spring terms.

+EDU 555 - M.Ed. internships follow the course requirements as outlined in the M.Ed. internship application.
 Students enrolling in EDU 555 earn a letter grade for the internship.